-Software verification and validation is an essential tool for ensuring medical device software is safe.
+Software Verification and validation is an essential tool for ensuring medical device software is safe.
 Software is not a piece of metal that can be put into a strain gauge to see if the code is strong enough not to break.
 That’s because software is intangible.
 You can’t see if it is in the process of failing until it fails.
 The FDA is concerned about software safety since many medical devices now include software.
-Software failure can result in serious injury, or even death to a patient.
+Software failure can result in serious injury or even death to a patient.
 This places significant liability on the device manufacturer to ensure their software is safe.
 One way to ensure software safety is to perform software verification and validation (V&V).

 What is software verification and validation (V&V)?

 Definitions of software verification and validation confuse most people.
-Which tasks are software verification? and which tasks are software validation?
+Which tasks are software verification?
+And which tasks are software validation?
 Sometimes the terms are used interchangeably.
 Even the FDA does not clearly define the meaning of these two terms for software.
 For example, in the FDA’s design control guidance document the following definitions are used:

 “Verification means confirmation by examination and provision of objective evidence that specified requirements have been fulfilled.”

-“Validation means confirmation by examination and provision of objective evidence that the particular requirements for a specific intended use can be consistently fulfilled.”
+“Validation means confirmation by examination and provision of objective evidence that the particular requirements for specific intended use can be consistently fulfilled.”

 Specific intended use requirement…specified requirements…what is the difference?
 To understand the difference between the two terms, the key is understanding “Intended Use.”
 It is asking the question: “What is the software’s intended use?”

 So if “Validation” ensures user needs are met, what is “Verification” and how does it apply to the software development process.
-“Verification” ensures that the software is built correctly based on the software requirements (i.e., design inputs), with regard to each task the software must perform (i.e., unit testing), during communication between software modules (i.e., integration testing) and within the overall system architecture (i.e., system level testing).
+“Verification” ensures that the software is built correctly based on the software requirements (i.e., design inputs), with regard to each task the software must perform (i.e., unit testing), during communication between software modules (i.e., integration testing) and within the overall system architecture (i.e., system-level testing).
 This is accomplished by rigorous and thorough software testing using prospectively approved software verification protocols.

 CE Marking requirements for software verification and validation (V&V)

-European CE Marking applications include submission of a technical file that summarizes the technical documentation for the medical device.
-In order to be approved for CE Marking by a Notified Body, the device must meet the essential requirements defined in the applicable EU directive.
+European CE Marking applications include the submission of a technical file that summarizes the technical documentation for the medical device.
+To be approved for CE Marking by a Notified Body, the device must meet the essential requirements defined in the applicable EU directive.
 The technical file must also include performance testing of the medical device in accordance with the “State of the Art.”
-For software, IEC/EN 62304:2006, medical device software – software life cycle processes, is considered “State of the Art” for development and maintenance of software for medical devices.
+For software, IEC/EN 62304:2006, medical device software – software life cycle processes, is considered “State of the Art” for the development and maintenance of software for medical devices.
 This standard applies to stand-alone software and embedded software alike.
 The standard also identifies specific areas of concern, such as software of unknown pedigree (SOUP).
 As with most medical device standards, the standard provides a risk-based approach for evaluation of SOUP acceptability and defines testing requirements for SOUP.

 FDA requirements for software verification and validation (V&V)